hydephp/develop/docs/creating-content/documentation-pages.md

 ### Output directory

-If you want to store the compiled documentation pages in a different directory than the default 'docs' directory, for example to specify a version like the Hyde docs does, you can specify the output directory in the Docs configuration file.
+If you want to store the compiled documentation pages in a different directory than the default 'docs' directory, for example to specify a version like the Hyde docs does, you can specify the output directory in the Hyde configuration file.
+The path is relative to the site output, typically `_site`.

 ```php
 // filepath: _config/hyde.php